bonkzwonil/voiceAtis/README.md

 * Sometimes airports have more than 1 ATIS frequency (e.g. EDDF or LOWW, for departure and arrival)
     * You might have to try all frequencies to find the one working.

-### Known Bugs
-* Detection if frequency is changed or COM deactivated while reading fails on some machines.

 ## Used packages and Copyright
 ### python-metar
 Used to parse the metar contained in the ATIS.